PatrickLang/kubernetes-windows-dev/README.md

 ## Connecting to a Windows node

-This section assumes you deployed with ACS-Engine.
+This section assumes you deployed with [AKS-Engine].
 If you deployed another way, some changes may be needed to access the Windows node.

 ### Simple method - Remote Desktop